Orange-OpenSource/uuv/packages/docs/docs/02-test/03-recommendation.md

-# Recommandations
+# Recommendation

 :::tip
-Vos scénarios de tests doivent ressembler autant que possible aux interactions utilisateur avec votre application.<br/>
+Your test scenario should resemble as much as possible the user interactions with your application.<br/>
-Pour cela nous vous recommandons cet ordre de priorité dans vos vérifications de DOM :
+For this we recommend this order of priority in your DOM checks :
 :::

-## 1. Requêtes basées sur l'accessibilité
+## 1. Accessibility-based queries
-1. ### Rechercher un élément à partir de son [rôle accessible](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles#aria_role_types) et son contenu
+1. ### Look for an element using its [accessible role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles#aria_role_types) and content
-2. ### Rechercher un élément à partir de son contenu
+2. ### Look for an element using its content
-3. ### Rechercher un élément à partir de son attribut aria-label
+3. ### Look for an element using its aria-label attribute

 ## 2. Test IDs
-   1. ### Rechercher un élément à partir de son attribut data-testid
+1. ### Look for an element using its data-testid attribute